Risk of type 2 diabetes

-Ultra-processed foods, like packaged breads and buns, boxed pasta products, sweetened breakfast cereals, sugar-sweetened beverages, energy drinks, packaged chips and cookies, and others, contribute to weight gain and insulin resistance, increasing the risk of diabetes.
-A diet that includes more fresh fruits, vegetables and whole grains is beneficial for overall health when replacing ultra-processed foods.
+High consumption of processed foods contributes to weight gain and insulin resistance.
+A diet that includes more fresh fruits, vegetables and whole grains is beneficial for overall health .

 High Cholesterol Levels